-The Board of Directors considers that Jacques L'Ecuyer is not independent within the meaning of Multilateral Instrument 52-110 Audit Committees, in that he is a senior officer of the Corporation.
+The Board of Directors considers that Arjang J. (AJ) Roshan is not independent within the meaning of Multilateral Instrument 52-110 Audit Committees, in that he is a senior officer of the Corporation.

 (c) Disclose whether or not a majority of directors are independent.
-If a majority of directors are not independent, describe what the board of directors does to facilitate its exercise of independent judgment in carrying out its responsibilities.
+If a majority of directors is not independent, describe what the board of directors does to facilitate its exercise of independent judgment in carrying out its responsibilities.